• Profielfoto van Suzanne in een rond pictogram

 Who uses GLP-1?

-In addition, there is a large group of people who do not yet use GLP-1 but are exploring their options.
+In addition, there is a large group of people who are not yet using GLP-1 but are exploring their options.
 These are often people who search for:

 • natural GLP-1 support